Welcome to Deskbound Traveller — where you don’t need to book a holiday to get carried away.

 Hence the need for Deskbound Traveller, which is determinedly impractical.
 As an editor, I demanded that writers find hooks and pegs to hang their pieces on.
 Here, I take a more liberal line; a line that admits the timeless as well as the topical.
 Deskbound Traveller is a celebration of the kind of travel writing that conveys a strong sense of place or opens up a culture; the kind that’s worth reading for itself.

-I look for it not only in the pages of Telegraph Travel and its competitors but in new books (fiction and poetry as well as non-fiction), in the dispatches of foreign correspondents, in literary reviews, and in the work of those bloggers I think deserve a bigger readership.
+I look for it not only in the pages of travel sections but in new books (fiction and poetry as well as non-fiction), in the dispatches of foreign correspondents, in literary reviews, and in the work of those bloggers I think deserve a bigger readership.
 I also watch the work of up-and-coming photographers and illustrators with an interest in travel.

 My intention is to link to great travel storytelling wherever I find it.
 Under “New writing”, I also publish extracts and work-in-progress that you won’t be able to find anywhere else.